What is Value Stream Mapping?

 In business today, the application of value stream mapping – also referred to as “visualizing” or “mapping” your process – isn’t limited to the assembly line.
 With proper implementation, value stream mapping fosters a culture of continuous improvement that has been proven effective in IT, engineering, financial, HR, legal, and marketing services.
-It can be applied to any type of knowledge work that has a process or repeatable steps.
+Depending on your industry, you might use a different value stream mapping definition.
+This article applies the term broadly to any type of knowledge work that has a process or repeatable steps.

 Value Stream Mapping History in Lean Manufacturing

 Toyota engineers used the just-in-time inventory practices of grocery stores as their inspiration for developing value stream mapping.
 The engineers realized that by improving time between handoffs during the manufacturing process, they could improve productivity and reduce waste.

 In manufacturing, these handoffs are simpler to visualize because they usually involve the handoff of a tangible deliverable through prescribed stations.
 This makes it easier to see where bottlenecks are forming and slowing down progress.
 If, for example, a problem arises when assembling a car, the line workers can physically see the parts stacking up in a certain part of their process.
 They can then halt production to solve the problem and get work flowing again.
 This kind of systems thinking has increased productivity, improved collaboration, and reduced waste in manufacturing for decades.